Dental Implants Replace One Or ALL Of Your Teeth

 Dental implants are artificial tooth roots inserted into the jaw to replace missing teeth.
-Today, implants with attached crowns are the preferred method for treating tooth loss because they function the same as natural teeth and help preserve the jaw structure by preventing atrophy from bone loss.
-Bridgework and dentures address the cosmetic problem of missing teeth but do not prevent bone loss.
-Permanent implants maintain proper chewing function and exert appropriate, natural forces on the jawbone to keep it functional and healthy.
+Today, dental implants attached with dental crowns are the preferred method for treating tooth loss because they function the same as natural teeth and help preserve the jaw structure by preventing atrophy from bone loss.
+Bridgework and traditional dentures address the cosmetic problem of missing teeth but do not prevent bone loss.
+Permanent dental implants (fixed dentures) maintain proper chewing function and exert appropriate, natural forces on the jawbone to keep it functional and healthy.

 Implants are titanium screws a dentist inserts into the jawbone and affixes a prosthetic tooth or crown.
 Titanium implants over time fuse naturally with bone, a process known as osseointegration.
 Implant surgery can replace one or more teeth provided there is sufficient bone to support the implants.
 Would-be implant patients should have the procedure done as soon as possible after losing a tooth to prevent bone loss at the site.

-Many implant dentists now use 3D images and implant surgical planning software to construct a vivid map of the patient’s mouth, pinpoint potential problems, and plan the implant procedure in advance.
-During the initial visit, a 3D image is taken to enable the dentist to assess bone structure and nerve locations, plan the surgery, and mold replacement teeth before the next visit.
+Many dentists who provide dental implants now use 3D images and implant surgical planning software to construct a vivid map of the patient’s mouth, pinpoint potential problems, and plan the implant procedure in advance.
+During the initial visit, a 3D image is taken to enable the dentist to assess the bone structure and nerve locations, plan the surgery, and mold replacement teeth before the next visit.

-From beginning to end, the entire process could take three-to-nine months, but with 3D imaging, it’s possible to do single and full-mouth implants in far less time.
+From beginning to end, the process for dental implants could take three-to-nine months, but with 3D imaging, it’s possible to do single and full-mouth dental implants in far less time.

 Implant dentists are concerned about both oral health and cosmetic outcomes.
-Replacing missing teeth helps regain a confident smile as well stay fit and healthy by maintaining good nutritional habits and eating health foods they previously were unable to chew.
+Replacing missing teeth helps regain a confident smile, as well as, staying fit and healthy by maintaining good nutritional habits and eating healthy foods your previous teeth were unable to chew.

 In addition to the dental and nutritional problems associated with missing teeth, there are social and personal self-esteem concerns as well.
-Missing teeth have a negative influence on personal self confidence and social activities.
+Missing teeth have a negative influence on personal self-confidence and social activities.
 Many family and social functions revolve around meals, and these situations can be difficult if not embarrassing for anyone who can’t chew properly.
-Also, spaces between missing teeth degenerate and can lead to significant bone loss that cause atrophy in the jawbone.
+Also, spaces between missing teeth degenerate and can lead to significant bone loss that causes atrophy in the jawbone.